 When Eli the priest saw Hannah praying.
 He accused her of being drunk.
 Hannah then explained that she was not drunk but simply making a petition to God to meet her need.
 Hannah, however, did not respond negatively to Eli for accusing her wrongfully but clearly explained to him she was petitioning God for answers.
 He then said may the God of Israel grant the request she has made.

-4. Strength in Walking in Faith and Integrity
+4. Strength to Walk in Faith and Integrity

 Hannah believed Eli at his word and went home and conceived with her husband.